Turtles as Pets

 It is illegal to sell wild turtles

 Many native, wild-caught turtles are still sold as pets, even though this practice is illegal in Indiana.
 The collection of wild turtles has caused many species to become endangered, especially when combined with habitat loss, water pollution and predators.
 Predators such as raccoons eat a large number of turtle eggs each year, and some species do not even breed until they are several years old, meaning that it can take many years for a population to become established.
-You can help protect Indiana’s turtles by helping to preserve turtle habitat, especially wetlands, through local conservation organizations or the Indiana Nongame and Endangered Wildlife Program.
+You can help protect Indiana’s turtles by helping to preserve turtle habitat, especially wetlands, through local conservation organizations or the Indiana Nongame Wildlife Fund.

 Additional Information on Turtles